-There is nothing quite like the moment when you realize that you can count the number of days left on one hand.
+In fact, there is nothing quite like the moment when you realize that you can count the number of days left in the school year on one hand.
 It is a moment of excitement, a moment of joy, and, then, a moment of sheer panic when you realize you have to have your room packed up in less than 24 hours after the last student leaves.
 This year, ease the panic and start planning now.
 Not only will it make those last few days a breeze, but it will be a great way to get your students involved in cleaning up the room.

 1. Purge, Purge, Purge